mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To set up an OIDC identity provider in HashiCorp Vault using the CLI, do the following:

 1. Make sure you have permission to set up an OIDC identity provider.
-You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies):

-    ```json
-    path "/identity/oidc/client/*" {
-      capabilities=["create", "read"]
-    }

-    path "/identity/oidc/provider/*" {
-      capabilities=["create", "read"]
-    }

-    path "/sys/auth/*" {
-      capabilities=["sudo", "update"]
-    }

-    path "/auth/*" {
-      capabilities=["update", "create"]
-    }

-    path "/sys/policy/*" {
-      capabilities=["update"]
-    }
-    ```

-    * `/identity/oidc/client/*` - Allows you to create and read any client application in your HashiCorp instance that understands the OIDC protocol.
-    * `/identity/oidc/provider/*` - Allows you to create and read any OIDC provider in your HashiCorp instance.
-    * `/sys/auth/*` - Allows you to create a new auth method.
-This permission enables you to create a new JSON Web Token (JWT) auth method.
-    * `/auth/*` - Allows you to update the JWT auth method, and create a new role in the JWT auth method.
-    * `/sys/policy/*` - Allows you to create a policy.
-The policy will be used to attach to the new role.
+This includes permission to create an OIDC client application, OIDC provider, auth method, policy, and role.
+Learn more about the [minimum permissions required to set up an OIDC identity provider](#permissions-to-set-up-an-oidc-identity-provider).
 1. Create a public [OIDC client application](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#client-applications).
 Learn about the [endpoint for creating a client application](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-client).

     ```shell